alipiry/persian-captcha-generator/README.md

 # Persian Captcha Generator

-A lightweight library for generating customizable captchas with Persian numbers and alphabets.
+A library for generating customizable captchas with Persian numbers and alphabets.
 This library generates a captcha image with various options such as Persian numbers, alphabets, or both, and adds noise elements like random lines and dots for enhanced complexity.

 <div align="center">
   <h2>Made with ❤ by <a href="https://github.com/alipiry">Ali Piry</a></h2>